ColtonProvias/sqlalchemy-jsonapi/README.md

 [JSON API](http://jsonapi.org/) implementation for use with [SQLAlchemy](http://www.sqlalchemy.org/).

+**CRITICAL: This version DOES NOT support the current JSON-API specification.
+A full rewrite to support the changes in the format and to provide better extendability is in the works and will be released when JSON-API nears finalization.**

 WARNING: JSON API is currently under active development.
 Thus the format of the API and this module may change drastically.

 # Installation